 How to document paper weight, edge behavior, and support safely

-Paper heft is useful when it is shown safely.
-Do not bend the sheet harder just to make it look substantial on camera.
+Paper heft is useful only when shown safely.
+Do not bend the sheet to make it look more substantial.

 Keep the print fully supported on a clean surface or stable backing board before taking side-angle photos.